Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Preliminaries

-This is essentially a $C0$ continuity function and $\partial\Omega$ is the zero level set.
-When $\partial\Omega$ is piecewise smooth, its gradient satisfies the eikonal equation, $|\nabla f_{\text{sdf}}(x)|=1$, only except for the points on the medial axis because it is not differentiable here.
-The direction is pointing outside and the gradient of surface points is exactly equivalent to the surface normal,
+where $d(p,q)$ denotes the Euclidean distance between $p$ and $q$, and $\inf$ denotes the infimum.
+The signed distance field is then given by This function is continuous ($C^0$) and takes zero on the surface $\partial\Omega$.
+When $\partial\Omega$ is piecewise smooth, its gradient satisfies the eikonal equation, $|\nabla f_{\text{sdf}}(x)|=1$, except at points on the medial axis where the function becomes non-differentiable.
+The gradient of the SDF at surface points corresponds exactly to the outward unit normal: A 2D illustration of the SDF is shown in Figure~\ref{fig:field2D}~(b).